Life & Health exam prep · Line-specific checklist

 • Decide whether you need practice questions only, video lessons, instructor help, or live structure.

-• Use a state comparison page for current course/provider decisions.
+• Use the national exam-prep, exam-vendor, and state exam-prep support pages before a state comparison page for current course/provider decisions.

 Line labels matter for Life & Health